 4. Go hiking

 The mountain trails around Nelson are well-marked and some start right from the city.
 The Wainui Falls Track takes you across bridges and through jungles, eventually leading to a stunning waterfall, while the four-hour Medlands Beach-Abel Tasman route leads to the Torrent Bay inlet for more amazing views.
+Hikers looking for a challenge will enjoy the Cable Bay Walkway, which takes you through a boulder reef environment near the Horoirangi Marine Reserve, open meadows, farmlands, and dense inland forest.

 5. Wander the Nelson Market

-The Nelson Market takes place every Saturday when stalls overflow with local fresh organic fruit and veggies, flowers, and locally-farmed organic fish.
+The Nelson Market takes place every Saturday when stalls overflow with local fresh organic fruit and veggies, flowers, and locally farmed organic fish.
 The market (and Nelson in general) is particularly known for its many kinds of crafts and artisanal products, including silk painting, jewelry, pottery, weaving, and wood turning.
 Open from 8am-1pm rain or shine, it’s a good place to explore and people watch.

 Other Things to See and Do in Nelson